 - Discountrue (UK), a website providing promo codes

 - Travel Ticker (USA), a fast-growing online hotel booking platform

 - MyKidNeedsThat.com (USA), a parental resource for educational toys for children

 - Dealhack – coupons, promo codes, and sales for popular brands

-Our Berlin world congress 2016 is supported by a range of German funders.
+Our Berlin world congress 2016 is supported by a range of international and German funders.